DowningHerlocker/measuring-emotions-on-reddit/README.md

 - - -

 With my new easy to navigate json, I ran a sentiment analysis test on all of the comments of each post on each subreddit.
-Sentiment is a Node.js modulue that uses a preset worldlist, where each block of test is scored based on the negative or positive value of each word.
+Sentiment, created by [@thisandagain](https://github.com/thisandagain, is a Node.js modulue that uses a preset worldlist, where each block of test is scored based on the negative or positive value of each word.
 Below is an example of how the sentiment analysis works:

 ```
 "You're dad is adorable and I want to adopt him." -Score: 5